 There were no significant changes in relation to operations, personnel and programs in the second quarter of FY 2021‑22.

 5. Approval by Senior Officials

-This section is to provide the approval of Senior Officials, as required by the Policy on Financial Resource Management, Information and Reporting as follows:
+This section is to provide the approval of Senior Officials, as required by the Policy on Financial Management.

 Original signed by